Eigenvector Geometry as a New Route to Criticality in Random Multiplicative Systems

 The classical understanding attributes the emergence of power laws in Kesten-type processes to \emph{spectral supercriticality}, i.e., episodes in which eigenvalues of the random multiplicative operator transiently cross the unit circle.
 In this view, power law tails reflect rare bursts of exponential growth balanced by global stability on average.

 In this paper, we uncover a complementary and more general mechanism in multidimensional processes: \emph{non-normal eigenvector amplification}.
 When random matrices are non-normal (not unitarily diagonalizable), transient growth can occur even when all eigenvalues lie strictly within the unit circle.
 This effect, arising from the non-orthogonality of eigenvectors, provides a distinct and generic route to heavy-tailed stationary distributions.
-Our analysis shows that non-normality not only lowers the tail exponent, thereby producing fatter tails, but can also shift the effective Lyapunov exponent, destabilizing the system in a way fundamentally different from spectral criticality.
+Our analysis shows that non-normality not only lowers the tail exponent, thereby producing fatter tails, but can also shift the effective Lyapunov exponent, destabilizing the system in a way fundamentally different from spectral criticality, leading in some limit to true instability (criticality).

 The power law mechanism rooted in the generic geometry of eigenvectors in high-dimensional random systems provides a unified explanation for heavy-tailed distributions in systems governed by multiplicative interactions, from turbulent flows to wealth and income dynamics.
 By identifying non-normal amplification as a fundamental source of heavy tails, our work extends the theoretical scope of Kesten processes and clarifies their relevance to the statistics of complex systems.